 Roast in preheated oven for 15 – 20 minutes, until the edges start to brown.

-Meanwhile, dice about 1/4 of a sweet onion is very small pieces.
+Meanwhile, dice about 1/4 of the sweet onion (to yield 3/4 cup) is very small pieces.

 Melt butter over medium heat in Dutch oven or large skillet that can go from stove to oven.
 (If you don’t have such a thing, use a large saucepan for the sauce then transfer the gratin to a baking dish to finish it in the oven.)